-If you know where the judgment debtor works, you are in good shape.
-In most states, you are generally entitled to get approximately 25% of a person's net wages to satisfy a debt.
-(But if a person has a very low income, the amount you may recover can be considerably less than 25% and possibly nothing at all.)
-Wage garnishments are not allowed in some states.
-The sheriff's or marshal's office in your area can supply you with the rules in your state, or you can check online.
+- Garnishing wages.
+If you know where the judgment debtor works, you’re in good shape.
+In most states, you‘re entitled to get approximately 25% of a person's net wages to satisfy a debt.
+If the debtor is low income, you’ll recover considerably less, and possibly nothing at all.
+Wage garnishments are not allowed in a few states.
+The sheriff's or marshal's office can supply you with your state rules.

-If you know where a judgment debtor banks, you can order a sheriff, marshal, or constable to levy on a bank account and get whatever it contains at the time of the levy, subject to several exceptions.
-Of course, a bank account levy will only work once at a given bank, because the debtor is pretty sure to move the account when he or she realizes that you are emptying it.
+- Levying a bank account.
+If you know where a judgment debtor banks, you can order a sheriff, marshal, or constable to withdraw the funds and get whatever it contains, subject to exceptions.
+Expect this to work once.
+The debtor will likely move the account after you empty it.

 Before you can levy on a person's wages or other property, you must get court permission, usually in the form of a writ of execution, writ of garnishment, writ of attachment, or similarly titled document.
-Some courts also require that you complete a short application for the writ.
-If you have a small claims judgment, you are entitled to a writ.
-In most states, you get your writ from the small claims court clerk, who will often help you fill in part of the information.
-There is often a small fee, which is a recoverable cost.
+In most states, you get your writ from the small claims court clerk for a small fee, which is a recoverable cost.

-Once the court issues your writ, take or send it to the sheriff, marshal, or constable in the county where the assets are located.
+Once the court issues your writ, you’ll take or send it to the sheriff, marshal, or constable in the county where the assets are located.
 You’ll want to contact the department ahead of time to find out what you’ll need to provide, as well as the cost for the service.
 You can expect to pay more for a till tap, keeper, and the recovery of property.

-Don't delay in serving a writ of execution.
-A writ of execution expires if it is not served on the debtor by the sheriff, marshal, or constable within a certain number of days of the date it was issued by the court.
-If this time runs out, you will have to go back to the small claims clerk and get another writ of execution issued.
+Also, don’t delay.
+A writ of execution expires if it isn’t executed by the sheriff, marshal, or constable within a certain number of days.
+If this time runs out, you’ll have to go back to the small claims clerk and get another writ of execution issued.
 So don't get a writ of execution until you have identified the property you want to take.